 Let’s say you have a great business idea.
 You figure you will need a website.
 The very first step should be choosing your domains name.
-Actually it can make you project grow or blow in and of itself.
+It can make you project grow or blow in and of itself.

 Big Mistake: Too long domain!